An Arrest Warrant Is Issued For Rowan Lascelles, 65th In Line To The Throne

 — XpressNews (@xpressnewsasia) August 2, 2019

-Lascelles was born in Suffolk the second of the four children of the Honourable James Lascelles and his first wife Fredericka Ann Duhrssen.
-His father, who was married three times, lived in a commune in an old farmhouse in Sotherton in the 70s.
+Lascelles was born in Suffolk the second of the four children of the Honorable James Lascelles and his first wife, Fredericka Ann Duhrssen.
+His father, who was married three times, lived in a commune in an old farmhouse in Sotherton in the ’70s.

-The 8th Earl of Harewood, a hereditary peer is the uncle of Rowan Lascelles and lives in Harewood House.
+The 8th Earl of Harewood, a hereditary peer, is the uncle of Rowan Lascelles and lives in Harewood House.

 Lascelles has had other run-ins with the law.
 Back in 2006, he had joined a traveling circus in France, and got into a fight at a Cambodian guesthouse with a Russian trumpet player.
-During the fight, he threw the musician’s laptop into a lake, claiming, “I did chuck his laptop into the water… because he’s nuts.
-I got fed up with his lies.”
+During the fight, he threw the musician’s laptop into a lake.

+“I did chuck his laptop into the water… because he’s nuts.
+I got fed up with his lies,” he claimed at the time.

 When he finally returned to England, he was homeless, sleeping on the streets of London.